okekejus/Analytics/README.md

 Three months before my arrival, the organization began to use a scheduling algorithm to create the schedules of support workers in their three month probation period.
 There was no manner of tracking the progress/efficacy of the scheduling, and I was asked to create an evaluation of the algorithm's scheduling ability.

-Currently the tidy data files used to create the dashboards are Excel Workbooks derived from the initial workbooks sent out by the organization prior to my arrival.
-Over the next few months, various department members and I will work to transition into an SQL database (MS Access) within the network drive.
+As the data used in the dashboard is not sensitive/private, our current solution for live data is to upload entries onto a Google Sheet.
+This option has been selected as it is most accessible to members of the organization, and requires the least amount of training due to its similarity to Microsoft Excel.
+As the organization's needs change, the manner of storage will be adjusted accordingly.

 ## Objectives